Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Address: 335 SE 6th Ave, Fort Lauderdale, FL 33301

-8|Young At Art Museum
+Young At Art Museum

 Art that says " I love you" outside of the Young At Art Museum.

-Art outside of the Young Art Museum
+Young At Art Museum

-Young At Art Museum has hands-on and interactive art exhibits which make it one of the most exciting things for kids to do in Fort Lauderdale.
+Young At Art Museum has hands-on and interactive art exhibits, which make it one of the most exciting things for kids to do in Fort Lauderdale.

 Spend a day here and immerse yourself in impressive galleries that will spark anyone’s creativity.
 Make your own earth art, create recycled puppets, or go for an archaeological dig in a cave.

-9|Riverwalk Arts & Entertainment District
+Riverwalk Arts & Entertainment District

 Go for a stroll along the New River for an array of stimulating entertainment options, exclusive galleries, and world-class dining.